 In partnership with Veterans Affairs Canada, we are continuing the Military Monument Refurbishment Program at Brookside Cemetery to replace the continuous-beam foundations in the Field of Honour.

-As of June this year, 2,200 military monuments have been refurbished and more than 10,000 feet of precast beam foundation have been replaced.
+As of October this year, more than 4,000 military monuments have been refurbished and more than 25,000 feet of precast beam foundation have been repaired or replaced.